jeffdapaz/VisualChatGPTStudio/README.md

 - **Explain:** Write an explanation of the selected method.
 - **Add Comments:** Add comments for the selected method.
 - **Add Summary:** Add Summary for C# methods.
-- **Add Summary For Entire Class:** Add Summary for entire C# class (for methods, properties, enums and for the class itself).
+- **Add Summary For Entire Class:** Add Summary for entire C# class (for methods, properties, enums, interfaces, classes, etc).
 Don't need to select the code, only run the command to start the process.
 - **Ask Anything:** Write a question on the code editor and wait for an answer.
 - **Translate:** Replace selected text with the translated version.
 In Options window edit the command if you want translate to another language instead English.
 - **Custom Before:** Create a custom command through the options that inserts the response before the selected code.